cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/Differences.md

 Their paper only trains LSTM through one epoch
 Their paper only uses 4 neurons
 Their paper does not discuss batch size
+I only use the last hidden cell to pass through the linear layer, what is the difference??
+Need to address this in paper